MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/4-optimization-posture-advisor-score.md

 The scores for multiple subscriptions are calculated a bit differently.
 Each category score is aggregated according to resources consumed by each subscription.

+### Scoring methodology

+How Advisor calculates your score can be summarized in four steps.
+At the category level:

+1. Advisor calculates the retail cost of impacted resources.
+These resources are the ones in your subscriptions that have at least one recommendation in Advisor.
+1. Advisor calculates the retail cost of assessed resources.
+These resources are the ones monitored by Advisor, whether they have any recommendations or not.
+1. For each recommendation type, Advisor calculates the healthy resource ratio.
+This ratio is the retail cost of impacted resources divided by the retail cost of assessed resources.
+1. Advisor applies these additional weights to the healthy resource ratio in each category:
+    - Resources that you spend more on are weighted heavier than those you spend less on (since they're probably more important to you)
+    - Resources with long-standing recommendations will count more against your score.
+    - Recommendations with greater impact are weighted heavier than recommendations with lower impact.
+    - Resources that you postpone or dismiss in Advisor are removed from your score calculation entirely.

 ## Use Advisor Score to prioritize your workflow

 As we've learned, the higher the Advisor Score, the more in line your workloads and subscriptions are with Azure best practices for optimization.
 Understanding the different components of Advisor Score helps you to prioritize the actions you take when addressing the issues that are raised by Azure Advisor.

-- The **Advisor Score** gives you a baseline for how your workload or subscriptions are doing overall.
+- The **Advisor Score** gives you a baseline for how your workloads or subscriptions are doing overall.
 You can also see the historical trends to understand and track your progress.
-- The **Score by category** tells you how each individual category rates on it's own and lets you see which categories are most impacting your overall score.
+- The **Score by category** tells you how each individual category rates on its own and lets you see which categories are most impacting your overall score.
 - The **Category score impact** lets you quickly see which outstanding recommendations will improve your score the most.
 This value reflects both the importance of the recommendation and how easy it would be to apply the recommendation.

 Your Advisor Score changes as you remediate issues by adopting the best practices that Advisor recommends.
 Focusing on applying Advisor recommendations that will have the greatest impact on your Advisor Score will help you make the most progress as you address these issues.

 ### Monitor your progress over time

 You can track your progress over time by seeing how much your overall score and your category scores change on a daily, weekly, and monthly basis.
-This lets you set benchmarks to help you achieve your goals.
+This lets you set baselines to help you achieve your goals.

 You can tailor your use of Advisor Score to fit your particular needs, but here is a recommended general workflow for how to manage your Advisor Score.